overhide/pay2my.app/howto/README.md

 We've just created a login token for authenticating into subsequent sessions and tracking our in-app purchases (later).

-For subsequent sign-ins the user will need to remember this secret token &mdash; copy using the clipboard icon and store in some password manager.
+For subsequent sign-ins the user will likely want their in-browser password manager remember this secret token &mdash; or copy using the clipboard icon and store elsewhere.
 Any new "generation" is effectively a new login.

 The social login alternatives shown (Microsoft and Google) can be used to let users leverage their pre-existing Microsoft or Google accounts, to the same effect.
 Feel free to try these out as well.

 > ℹ
 >
-> Note that using a new social login will automatically generate a secret token behind the scenes and use it to track transactions for that login.
+> Note that using a new social login will automatically generate a secret token behind the scenes and use it to track transactions for that login, in perpetuity.
 When using social login providers the user need not remember their secret token, it's tracked on their behalf.
 But the user is now dependent on their social login.